-Chi Hoe was the first Asian conductor to win a prestigious choral conducting scholarship with the award-winning London Symphony Chorus, working with the London Symphony Orchestra for the 2010/11 season under Sir Colin Davies, Martyn Brabbins, Valery Gergiev, Eric Whitacre and Andris Nelsons which launched his conducting career in the UK.
-He was appointed Resident Chorus Master at Birmingham Conservatoire from 2009 – 2012 and made his festival debut in 2011 as Chorus Master for the Lichfield Festival Chorus where his work received much praise.
-He was also Chorus Master of the Birmingham Cathedral Festival Chorus, Birmingham City University Chorus and Chorus Mentor for the internationally acclaimed Birmingham Opera Company where he worked with the celebrated director Graham Vick, and was a staff conductor with Canzonetta Children’s Choirs in Manchester.
+Chi Hoe has won numerous international prizes and awards with his choirs and is the first Asian conductor to win a prestigious conducting fellowship to work with the London Symphony Chorus in 2010 which launched his conducting career in the UK.
+He was appointed Resident Chorus Master at the Royal Birmingham Conservatoire from 2009 – 2012 and made his UK festival debut in 2011 as Chorus Master for the Lichfield Festival Chorus with the City of Birmingham Symphony Orchestra (CBSO).
+He was also Chorus Master of the Birmingham Cathedral Festival Chorus, Birmingham City University Chorus, Chorus Mentor for the internationally acclaimed Birmingham Opera Company, Conductor of the Birmingham Junior Conservatoire Chamber Choir and a staff conductor with Canzonetta Children’s Choirs in Manchester.

-Chi Hoe is co-founder of the Malaysian Choral Eisteddfod, a leading independent choral festival for young singers in Malaysia and a member of the International Federation for Choral Music (IFCM) and the Malaysian Choral Federation.
-He is currently Artistic Director and Vocal Coach at Young Choral Academy and a visiting lecturer in Voice and Choral Director at Universiti Putra Malaysia (UPM).
+Chi Hoe is co-founder of the Malaysian Choral Eisteddfod (MCE), a member of the International Federation for Choral Music (IFCM) and the Malaysian Choral Federation.
+He is Artistic Director of Young Choral Academy, Principal Artist and Resident Chorus Master for Kuala Lumpur City Opera (KLCO).